r4yyr4yy/aws-bootcamp-cruddur-2023/journal/week2.md

 ### Honeycomb Setup

-We are usig Honeycomb to help quickly make sense of thosand of rows of data in our project needed to fully represent the user experience in your complex, unpredictable systems.
+We are using Honeycomb to help quickly make sense of thousand of rows of data in our project needed to fully represent the user experience in your complex, unpredictable systems.

 Create a new environment and get the API key under the API key tab "xFOH6frzRh7PShOBCC5BxA"